Sarah, Queen of Everything

 Her favorite authors span many genres, but she loves novels featuring smart, engaging, funny characters and that create a strong sense of place.
 She has a couple of degrees in Women’s Studies, so weak, waffly female characters need not apply.
 She has a special place in her heart for excellent contemporary YA and loves urban fantasy, unique mysteries (especially those in urban settings), novels with authentic sports themes, and contemporary fiction, especially with a unique approach to the old fashioned “boy meets girl” trope.
 She’s also firmly in the Team Australian YA camp, and is always seeking out fresh fiction from our friends Down Under and also has a burgeoing interest in graphic novels and digital/interactive books.
 Sarah is kind of afraid of science fiction and high fantasy makes her feel dumb.
 She dabbles in reading the occasional memoir (especially sports and humor) and in non-fiction with a storytelling approach.
 She has a soft spot for writers from, and books set in, her beloved Pacific Northwest.

 When she’s not reading, Netflixing or watching sports (Mariners!
-Blazers!), Sarah teaches at an awesome little art college and runs a digital communications and writing business out of her home in Portland, Oregon, where she lives with her very understanding husband and two Australian Shepherds.
-She also is co-host of The Postscript, a podcast about sports, culture and other important things.
+Blazers!), Sarah runs a boutique digital communications company based in Portland, Oregon that serves clients large and small around the world.
+She lives with her very understanding husband and crazy Australian Shepherd.
+She also formerly the co-host of The Postscript, a podcast about sports, culture and other important things.

 Sarah feels that it’s important that y’all know that her favorite episodes of Friday Night Lights are Hello, Goodbye (Smash’s last episode), Mud Bowl and Always (the finale).
 Her favorite characters are Smash Williams and Tami Taylor.
-She aspires to one day achieve the perfect Connie Britton side ponytail.
+She is very proud of finally achieving the perfect Connie Britton-style side ponytail.